dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

   2. Rendering to monitors connected via ports controlled by the Nvidia GPU is unusably slow, with visual artifacts being left around as windows are moved.
   3. Displays connected via Nvidia controlled ports can't be made the primary desktop, which for me means that the primary desktop can't be a monitor connected via DVI, but must instead be the laptop display or a monitor connected via VGA (this is a big issue for Gnome 3 users such as myself).

-Issue #1 seems to be specific to Ubuntu 14.04, as I haven't seen it in other versions or distributions.
-Issue #2 also happens in Fedora 20 and Fedora 21 (see [this excellent blog](http://negativo17.org/complex-setup-with-nvidia-optimus-nouveau-prime-on-fedora-20/) for example), but I happen to know that it **works just fine in Fedora 19**.
+I was able to work around the first issue by choosing 'System Default' at the next login, instead of 'GNOME'.
+The second problem was solved by chance however; a colleague of mine at work who also uses Linux on our work laptops noticed that Fedora 19 works properly, and that Fedora 20 and 21 have the same problem I see (see [this excellent blog](http://negativo17.org/complex-setup-with-nvidia-optimus-nouveau-prime-on-fedora-20/) for example).
+And, since Fedora 19 has continued to receive kernel updates over time (it's currently on 3.14), we realized that the problem was caused by Gnome 3.10, and have [raised a bug](https://bugzilla.gnome.org/show_bug.cgi?id=739865).

+I've also verified this by installing Ubuntu 13.04, which doesn't have this problem, but has problems of its own, and found this [Gnome 3.10 Multi-monitor artifact bug](https://bbs.archlinux.org/viewtopic.php?pid=1334330), which is very similar, but not quite the same.
+Given that Gnome 3.10 is the first version of Gnome that has code to support Wayland, it's possibly as a result of that.

 For me, there is also a [regression in Ubuntu 14.10](https://bugs.launchpad.net/ubuntu/+bug/1388647) that means I can't even begin to test things to see if the situation has improved there, which is a shame since Ubuntu 14.10 includes [Nouveau 1.0.11](http://www.phoronix.com/scan.php?page=news_item&px=MTc3ODA), which includes 2D hardware acceleration and numerous bug fixes.

-So, right now, AFAICT, if you want to drive 4 displays with Optimus you are limited to Fedora 19!
-And, although Optimus Prime is the only way to go to support multiple monitors, it doesn't seem to work well enough in any of the more recent Linux distributions.
+So, right now, AFAICT, if you want to drive 4 displays using an off the shelf Linux distribution, then you are limited to Fedora 19!
+And so, although Optimus Prime is the only option for supporting multiple monitors, it doesn't actually seem to work well enough in any of the more recent Linux distributions.

-If you do decide to go with Fedora 19 then you need to be aware that it includes Linux kernel 3.9, which is much less than the 3.13 I said you ideally needed.
-The upshot of this is that you will be in charge of automatically powering up and powering down the Nvidia GPU, as it's not done automatically.
-Apart from that, although I also found some instabilities around docking and undocking, I eventually found ways of doing this (un-dock while the laptop lid is open, dock while the laptop lid is closed, but then very quickly open) that kept problems to a minimum.

-Although one of my colleagues at work has his suspicions as to exactly why Fedora 19 works and Fedora 20 doesn't, what we really need is somebody with the relevant Linux skilz to `git bisect` this issue, so that the regression can be identified, reported and ultimately fixed.

 ### VGA Switcheroo

-If you do decide to go with Fedora 19, you will need to become better acquainted with `vga_switcheroo`, so that you can enable and disable the discrete GPU.
+If you need to work with a pre Linux 3.13 kernel, you will need to become better acquainted with `vga_switcheroo`, so that you can enable and disable the discrete GPU.

 You can check the current status of both GPUs using the command: